Centrally located between Tokyo and Osaka, Nagoya is the third-largest city and one of the best places to visit in Japan, especially for foodies.

 Endoji is an historic shopping street and a short walk from Nagoya Station, making it easy to visit.
 It’s also right next to Endoji Temple if you want to visit another temple during your trip to Japan.

-Where to stay: The best hotels for sightseeing in Nagoya
+Where to stay for sightseeing in Nagoya

 Like many bigger cities in Japan, choosing where to stay in Nagoya can be a bit of a challenge if you aren’t sure where to start.
 For most first-time travellers, Naka Ward is the best place to start your search as many of the top points of interest in Nagoya are centred around the area.
 Here are a few ideas…